Rajputbps/QR-Code/README.md

 # QR-Code
-How to creat the QR-Code
+How to create the QR-Code